FATCA Tax – Have You Received a FATCA Tax Letter From Your Foreign Bank?

 – Supplying nothing, in which case the bank warns that the client will be reported to the US anyway, and/or have his/her account closed or frozen.

 Do not be tempted to ignore the letter, or to commit a federal crime by falsely telling the bank that you are not a US resident and/or taxpayer.

 FATCA Forces Foreign Banks to Provide Your Information to the IRS

-US taxpayers who received a FATCA compliance letter must understand that the banks are following the FATCA agreement between the US and the banks’ country.
-At this point, the bank has no interest in protecting you – they want to protect themselves, and their FATCA compliance letter, asking you to give them information, proves that.
+US taxpayers who received a FATCA compliance letter must understand that the banks are following the FATCA agreement between the US and the relevant country in which the bank is located or does business.
+At this point, the bank has no interest in protecting you – they want to protect themselves.
+Their FATCA compliance letter, asking you to give them private, US-tax-related information, proves that.